the-programmers-hangout/website/src/content/spotlights/what-is-react.md

 `npx create-react-app my-app --template typescript`

-For more customization options, visit - https://create-react-app.dev/.
+For more customization options, visit the [create react app website](https://create-react-app.dev/).

 Although CRA is a good choice for beginners, there may be a better choice for you depending on the type of your project:
  - For single-page apps (SPA) or basic React projects, use CRA.
- - For a static, content-oriented website, use Gatsby (https://www.gatsbyjs.org/).
+ - For a static, content-oriented website, use [Gatsby](https://www.gatsbyjs.org/).
- - For a server-rendered website with Node.js, use Next.js (https://nextjs.org/).
+ - For a server-rendered website with Node.js, use [Next.js](https://nextjs.org/).
 Next.js supports Server-Side Rendering (SSR), Static Site Generation (SSG), or hybrid static and server-side rendering.

 ### Props
 Data in React is handled and managed by the state and props of a component.
 Every react component accepts arbitrary inputs called "props" (short for properties).
 React props are comparable to HTML attributes.
 While HTML elements have attributes, React components have props.
 You can pass data from a parent component to a child component using properties.